jchanvfx/LesmillsNZ-watchOS/README.md

-# Lesmills NZ timetable app for watchOS
+# Lesmills NZ app for watchOS

 **Apple Watch** app that conveniently displays the <a href="https://www.lesmills.co.nz/timetable">Lesmills</a> timetable.